-According to estimates by WHO and UNAIDS, 34. million people were living with HIV at the end of 2011.
-That same year, some 2.5 million people became newly infected, and 1.7 million died of AIDS-related causes, including 230 000 children.
-More than two-thirds of new HIV infections are in sub-Saharan Africa.
+According to estimates by WHO and UNAIDS, 35.3 million people were living with HIV at the end of 2012.
+That same year, some 2.3 million people became newly infected, and 1.6 million died of AIDS-related causes.

 How quickly does a person infected with HIV develop AIDS?